dlt-hub/dlt/docs/website/docs/reference/performance.md

 ### Freeing disk space after loading

-Keep in mind load packages are buffered to disk and are left for any troubleshooting, so you can [clear disk space by setting `delete_completed_jobs` option](../running-in-production/running.md#data-left-behind).
+Keep in mind load packages are buffered to disk and are left for any troubleshooting, so you can [clear disk space by setting the `delete_completed_jobs` option](../running-in-production/running.md#data-left-behind).

 ### Observing cpu and memory usage
-Please make sure that you have `psutils` package installed (note that Airflow installs it by default).
+Please make sure that you have the `psutils` package installed (note that Airflow installs it by default).
 Then you can dump the stats periodically by setting the [progress](../general-usage/pipeline.md#display-the-loading-progress) to `log` in `config.toml`:
 ```toml
 progress="log"
 ```